Grungoos/StickyNotes/README.md

 # Sticky Notes

 Sticky Notes is a simple to-do program developed in Python using the Tkinter framework.
-It allows the user to add tasks, mark tasks as completed and save and load tasks.

 ## Functions